-Perry Co., Mo.
-Marine comes home for final time
+Perry Co., MO Marine honored by Missouri House

-PERRYVILLE, MO (KFVS) - Perry County, Missouri native Lance Corporal Trevor Michael Richardet, will be coming home for the final time on Friday, October 5.
+PERRYVILLE, MO (KFVS) - Perry County, Missouri native Lance Corporal Trevor Michael Richardet came home for the final time on Friday, October 5.

 The 19-year-old was a member of the United States Marine Corp.